 All things considered, this is probably the only “real” waterfall in Central Park, and what most would refer to as the Central Park waterfall.
 You can enjoy the view from up top, down below, or off to the side.

-It is a great spot to just take a seat and enjoy the surrounding nature of the North Woods.
+It is a great spot to just take a seat and enjoy the surrounding nature of the North Woods (especially during Central Park Fall Foliage and a winter in Central Park).
 There are plenty of trees, birds, and other wildlife in the area to observe.

 The Ramble Waterfall

 Comparing the Loch waterfall to the other waterfalls in Central Park, there isn’t much of a comparison.
 Within the Ramble of Central Park, you will find a whole labyrinth of pathways that all seem to be quite confusing.

 To be honest, I continuously get myself turned around in the Ramble more often than not.
 But if you make your way to the Azalea Pond, you will be able to follow the Gill stream that connects the pond with the main water feature of Central Park – The Lake.